heestand-xyz/PixelKit/README.md

 - pix.<b>sharpen()</b> -> SharpenPIX
 - pix.<b>slope()</b> - > SlopePIX

-Keep in mind that these methods will create new PIXs.<br>
+Keep in mind that these funcs will create new PIXs.<br>
 Be careful of overloading GPU memory if in a loop.

 ## File IO